 - Churches in Ballachulish (NN081580):

 You can also perform a more selective search for churches in the Ballachulish area that are recorded in the GENUKI church database.
-This will also help identify churches in nearby townships and/or parishes.
+This will also help identify other churches in nearby townships and/or parishes.
 You also have the option to see the location of the churches marked on a map.

 The Ballachulish area (Ballachulish, Ballachulish & Corran of Ardgour, Lismore & Appin, Onich & Ballachulish) can perhaps be described as one of Argyll's peculiarities.
 Historically, the name Ballachulish is proper to the area on the North side of Loch Leven now known as North Ballachulish.
 However the name was later appropriated to describe the slate quarries developed at East Laroch on the South side of Loch Leven, and eventually adopted for the whole of the former Laroch village.
 See Wikipedia - Ballachulish.